 - Alpha-lipoic acid.
 This powerful antioxidant is found in some foods and may help relieve nerve pain symptoms in some people.

 - Transcutaneous electrical nerve stimulation (TENS).
-Your doctor may prescribe this therapy, which can help prevent pain signals from reaching your brain.
+Your doctor may prescribe this therapy, which may help prevent pain signals from reaching your brain.
 TENS delivers tiny electrical impulses to specific nerve pathways through small electrodes placed on your skin.
 Although safe and painless, TENS doesn't work for everyone or for all types of pain.

 - Acupuncture.
 Acupuncture may help relieve the pain of neuropathy, and generally doesn't have any side effects.
 Keep in mind that you may not get immediate relief with acupuncture and will likely require more than one session.